mei-friend/mei-friend.github.io/_docs/basic/settings.md

 - **Insert application statement:** Inserts default meta data into the first three lines of an MEI file if it is ``Rerenderd via Verovio`` at any point.
 If you made any changes to the schema used, it is recommended to turn this off so you do not have to change it back every time you rerender.

+- **Language:** Select your preferred language.

+- **Show splash screen on load:** Switches the mei-friend splash screen, when the application is loaded,  on or off.

 ### Drag select

 Here you can select the type of elements that will be selectable by mouse drag select.
 Espescially useful for placement elements and slurs that are difficult to select otherwise.
 Using this option mei-friend will always highlight the element closest to the cursor in the editor panel.